apclarkva/ecg_interpretation/README.md

 ## ECG Interpretation

-The `xml_to_ECG.py` file includes a class that reads in a .xml file and creates an ECG signal object.

-Currently, the class has methods that can print random waveforms, including arrhythmic ones.
+The `xml_to_ECG.py` file includes a class that reads in an XML file and creates an ECG signal object.
+Currently, the class has methods that can print random waveforms, including the `plot_random_arrhythmia()` method, which plots rhythms from the data that were labeled as arrhythmic.

 ---